cleemesser/python-edf/README.rst

 This requires a working C compiler on your machine as well as the other build requirements such as cython, setuptools and numpy.

-Previously, I had made wheels to allow for simple pip installs, but changes in packaging seems to have broken these.
-I will see if the manylinux ppa project can help with this.

-I am currently working on using setuptools and the pyproject.toml file to make it so that you can at least do a pip install of the source distribution.

-Install/Packing Status:

-On ubuntu 20.04 with gcc installed:
-- pip install <path-to-cloned-git-repo>   # works with setuptools branch

-- with pip 21.2.2  python=3.7; pip 21.2.4 python=3.8, python=3.9, python=3.10

-  pip install edflib  # works to install edflib 0.84.0 from source distribution

 python 3 compatibility
 ----------------------